AdobeDocs/experience-manager-65.en/help/commerce/cif/customizing/style-cif-component.md

 ## Prerequisites {#prerequisites}

 A local development environment is required to complete this tutorial.
 This includes a running instance of AEM that is configured and connected to a Magento instance.
-Review the requirements and steps for [setting up a local development with AEM as a Cloud Service SDK](../develop.md).
+Review the requirements and steps for [setting up a local development with AEM](../develop.md).

 ## Clone the Venia Project {#clone-venia-project}